SkylaDev/epsilon/README.md

 # Epsilon
-A multi-purpose discord bot created by SkylaDev.
+A moderation discord bot created and maintained by SkylaDev
-Just contains the bare essentials for the bot.
-No commands / configs are present.